Kho Jabing: Sentence

-As he was not the original trial judge for Kho's murder trial, Justice Tay referenced Justice Kan's written verdict, as well as that of the Court of Appeal in order to reach his decision in this case.
-It was on 14 August 2013 when Justice Tay released his decision, in which he decided that the death penalty would be inappropriate in the case of Kho Jabing, as he had taken into consideration Kho's young age (24 years old) at the time of the offence and his choice and use of weapon during the robbery, which was "opportunistic and improvisational", and there is an unclear sequence of events on that night, as noted by the Court of Appeal's verdict.
+As he was not the original trial judge in Kho's murder trial, Justice Tay referenced Justice Kan's written verdict, as well as that of the Court of Appeal in order to reach his decision in this case.
+On 14 August 2013, Justice Tay announced his decision, in which he decided that the death penalty would be inappropriate in the case of Kho Jabing, as he had taken into consideration Kho's young age (24 years old) at the time of the offence and his choice and use of weapon during the robbery, which was "opportunistic and improvisational", and there was an unclear sequence of events on that night, as noted by the Court of Appeal's verdict.
 He additionally disagreed with the defence's earlier argument that a life term would be the starting and default position in sentencing when it comes to all cases in relation to its respective circumstances.
 He also disagreed that the death of another would not serve the ends of justice and only deepens the tragedy because the murderer himself is the one who deprives the victim of his right to life; the victim's life is as equally precious to him and his family as the murderer's life is to himself and his family.